 Native Content: Destined for the Global Marketing Mix

 In other words, localization and marketing folks, take a deep breath or better yet, breathe a sigh of relief when native content enters your marketing mix.
 Don’t worry when native content becomes a topic of discussion.
 It’s not something to fear, but something to embrace.
-It’s a sign your localization and international growth efforts are evolving and becoming more mature.
+It’s a sign your localization, transcreation, and international expansion efforts are evolving and becoming more mature.
 My advice?
 Run with it!